the-ge/thege.hodgepodge.launcher/README.md

     - zip the plasmoid - name uses version from metadata.json
 - [ ] Add `--check-punctuation` option for `i18n-status`, to make the punctuation check opt-in.
 - [ ] Remove the caret-down from the launcher icon configuration control.
-- [x] Add 'Start in:' setting (Favorites/All Applications/Deveopment/Education/...)
 - [ ] Add UI and row count configuration for recent apps
 - [ ] Add `highlightNewlyInstalledApps` setting (see [rootmodel.h](https://invent.kde.org/plasma/plasma-workspace/-/blob/master/applets/kicker/rootmodel.h))
 - [ ] Place and order individually footer buttons in or out of overflow (drag-and-drop).